smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/dynamic-variables/manipulation-commands.md

 ## WAITDYNVAR Example Applications

 This command could be used in any software running under IBM i, as long as the LSAM library list is in effect.
-Any program using this command must be able to retrieve and test the value of the IBM i LSAM reserved Dynamic Variable named WAITDYNVAR (the same as the command name) in order to determine if this command has returned a value of '**PASS**' (either Value string was found) or '**FAIL**' (neither Value string was found within the specified time limits).
+Any program using this command must be able to retrieve and test the value of the reserved variable named "WAITDYNVAR" in order to determine if this command has returned a value of '**PASS**' (either Value string was found) or '**FAIL**' (neither Value string was found within the specified time limits).

 ### Methods Available for Retrieving Dynamic Variables